Why Is It Hard to Connect With My Mother?

 • the child identifies with another family member

-• unresolved trauma exists within earlier generations
+• unresolved trauma exists across generations

 A child may unconsciously feel: